Syllabus

 Large-Group Sessions:

-• If at any point we offer a homework solution session, you may not turn in an assignment after attending or watching any part of its solution session, even with an extension or late submission (according to the Late Homework Policy below).
+• If at any point we offer a homework solution session, you may not turn in an assignment after attending or watching any part of its solution session, even with an extension or late submission.
 Doing so will be considered an academic integrity violation.

 • These are open (not private) office hours, and discussions may include everyone in attendance.
-For specific homework and debugging help, please attend your TA's study sessions and/or use Ed-Discussion (the class Q&A forum) and OH instead.
+You may ask homework questions, but be aware that other students may hear your discussions.

 TA Office Hours: